pammacdotnet/TypstPaper/paper.typ

 #let Chronos = package-link("Chronos")
 #let Pintorita = package-link("Pintorita")

-A prominent part of CS is software and software engineering.
+A prominent part of Computer Science is software and software engineering.
 For that, Typst has:
-/ built-in listings: with automatic syntax highlighting (or custom parsers/themes), that can be further enhanced with #Codly (@fig:listing), / built-in data loading: functions for JSON, CSV, XML, etc. (or XLSX with #ReXLlenT) for generating native tables or #Lilaq graphs, / sequence diagrams: provided by #Chronos (@fig:sequence), / activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled as a Typst #Pintorita package, however due to inherited Wasm limitations these diagrams can significantly increase compilation time, i.e., up to several seconds. @fig:compiler was also created with this package.
+/ Built-in listings: with automatic syntax highlighting (or custom parsers/themes), that can be further enhanced with #Codly (@fig:listing).
+/ Built-in data loading: functions for JSON, CSV, XML, etc. (or XLSX with #ReXLlenT) for generating native tables or #Lilaq graphs.
+/ Sequence diagrams: provided by extensions like #package-link("CeTZ-Tree") (@fig:tree) or #Chronos (@fig:sequence).
+/ Activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled as a Typst #Pintorita package, however due to inherited Wasm limitations these diagrams can significantly increase compilation time, i.e., up to several seconds.
+As an example, @fig:compiler was also created with this package.

 #codly(zebra-fill: softblueunir, stroke: 1pt + blueunir, languages: (
   rust: (name: "Rust", color: blueunir, stroke: blueunir),